Former Google and Uber Exec Anthony Levandowski Charged With Stealing Self-Driving Car Trade Secrets

-Former Uber head of autonomous vehicles Corey Levandowski has been charged with theft of trade secrets and criminal forfeiture for allegedly stealing thousands of files related to Google’s self-driving car division Waymo and transferring them to Uber.
+Former Uber head of autonomous vehicles Corey Levandowski has been charged with theft of trade secrets and criminal forfeiture for allegedly stealing thousands of files related to Google’s self-driving car division Waymo.

 U.S. Attorney David Anderson announced Tuesday that Levandowski had surrendered himself and would appear in court that afternoon for his arraignment.
 If convicted, Levandowski faces 10 years in prison for each of the 33 counts of trade secret theft and a maximum fine of $250,00 on each count.
 The U.S. Attorney’s Office alleged he downloaded more than 14,000 files “including critical engineering information, schematics, and other drawings” owned by Waymo to his personal laptop in December 2015 before starting at Uber in January 2016.